Railcraft/Railcraft/CODE_OF_CONDUCT.md

 ## The Golden Rule

-“So then, in everything treat others the same way you want them to treat you, for this is [the essence of] the Law and the [writings of the] Prophets.
+“So then, in everything treat others the same way you want them to treat you, for this is [the essence of] the Law and the [writings of the] Prophets."

 MATTHEW 7:12 AMP